Enduro3

 NECC-NEF Enduro3 has the distinction of being India's first and only adventure race.
 It has been attracting increasing participation across varied age groups since its inception in 2003.
 From an initial registration of 48 teams the participation has grown to 200 teams of adventure and nature lovers coming together from Metros and small towns.
-In just a decade of the event NEF enduro3 has left an indelible foot print and created an incomparable experience for adventure lovers.
-The challenge only gets tougher as the teams get bigger.
-We derive our strength from the continuous, firm and motivating support we continue to receive from National Egg Co-ordination Committee (NECC) and Vencobb.
-The firm believe of NECC NEF Enduro3 that adventure has no gender restriction but all it requires is opportunity, has caused it to introduce the compulsory participation of minimum one female member in each team.
+In just a decade of the event, NEF Enduro3 has left an indelible footprint and created an incomparable experience for adventure lovers.

+The team receives support from the National Egg Coordination Committee (NECC) and Vencobb.

+Each team must have at least one female member.